 - for the treatment of patients with metastatic non-small cell lung cancer (NSCLC) with BRAF V600E mutation as detected by an FDA-approved test

-Limitations of Use: TAFINLAR is not indicated for the treatment of patients with wild-type BRAF melanoma or wild-type BRAF NSCLC.
+Limitations of Use: TAFINLAR is not indicated for the treatment of patients with wild-type BRAF melanoma, NSCLC, or ATC.

 IMPORTANT SAFETY INFORMATION